libsms/libsms/readme.txt

 -Overview of subdirectories

 src                       - library source files used by sms programs. tools                     - small sms programs for analyzing, synthesizing and viewing data.
-         smsAnal             - computes a .sms file from a .snd file. smsSynth           - synthesizes a soundfile from a .sms file using IFFT. smsClean	    - program to clean the .sms files. smsPrint             - prints the contents of a .sms file. smsToYaml        - writes a .sms file to YAML text format. smsResample     - supports frame rate decimation in a .sms file. man                    - man pages for the tools test                     - various python scripts and files for testing pd                      - pd externals (currently only 1) that use the sms library
+         smsAnal          - computes a .sms file from a .snd file. smsSynth         - synthesizes a soundfile from a .sms file using IFFT. smsClean	  - program to clean the .sms files. smsPrint         - prints the contents of a .sms file. smsToYaml        - writes a .sms file to YAML text format. smsResample      - supports frame rate decimation in a .sms file. man                       - man pages for the tools test                      - various python scripts and files for testing.
+These take alot of python libs (yaml, sndfile, matplotlib) and are mainly used by me in a python shell, but they are also executable.
+There are two right now: analyze.py        - reads a sample, analyzes it, and synthesizes stochastic, deterministic, and combined sound files.
+        smsPlot.py        - reads the .sms file created ith analyze.py (do it first) and graphs the deterministic component on top of the original sound file's spectrogram. pd                        - pd externals (currently only 1) that use the sms library

 - Standard way of using sms programs